During your donation

 A local telephone number where you can be reached.

-Note: If you are a foreign donor without who does not have a fixed local address, you can provide the local address of a Singapore citizen or permanent resident who is willing to act as your point of contact. for you and sign have the Both of you will need to complete the Guarantor's Undertaking of Foreign Donor Form A & B submitted consent form.
+If you are a foreign donor without a fixed local address, you need a Singapore citizen or permanent resident who is willing to act as your guarantor by providing their local address.
+You will have to fill in the Guarantor’s Undertaking Form A and your guarantor will need to complete the Guarantor’s Undertaking Form B

 Bring your identification to the check-in counter, where we will record your personal particulars.
 You will also need to fill out a confidential health assessment questionnaire, before getting a place in the donation queue.